 Berserk is a story about so many things—Human nature, struggle, one’s own will vs. their destiny, the sacrifice we make for others but also those we make for ourselves and so much more.
 It’s set in a brutal world that’s plagued by war and our main character Guts is quite literally born into it.

 Later on in the Golden Age Arc, he joins a mercenary group called the Band of the Hawk that’s led by Griffith, a charismatic leader.
-This is the arc where things really take off in the story.
+This is the arc where things take off in the story.
 But this is of course a dark fantasy, so something happens later on that changes everything for Guts and the story develops in a way that continuously keeps you invested.
 This is also where the story begins feeling more like horror as well.

 While Kentaro Miura’s artwork is beautiful, it is also extremely brutal to witness at times.
 Even though it’s bloody and gory, the story always remains front and center.
 Everything in this manga serves a purpose and the violent moments are never there to just shock and awe you, although they will at many times, do just that.
 The panel when Guts and Griffith first meet Zodd still gives me chills to this day.